yashkc2025/automated_flagellar_motor_detection/README.md

-# 🧬 Automated Flagellar Motor Detection in Cryo-ET
+# 🧬 Automated Flagellar Motor Localization in Cryo-ET

 This project provides an automated image processing pipeline using **YOLOv8 medium size model** for detecting **flagellar motors** in **cryo-electron tomography (cryo-ET)** data.
 The algorithm is designed to reduce manual annotation and improve scalability in the analysis of microbial motility machinery.